Stimulus check 3: Here’s what happens next now that the Senate finally approved COVID-19 relief

 Over the weekend, the Senate passed President Biden’s $1.9 trillion COVID-19 relief bill.
-The passage of the bill was split along party lines will all Democrats voting in favor of it and all Republicans voting against it.
+The passage of the bill was split along party lines with all Democrats voting in favor of it and all Republicans voting against it.
 Included in the bill is the third round of economic impact payments and other measures to get funds to struggling Americans, including:

 - $1,400 stimulus checks—the largest yet—for individuals who make less than $75,000 a year